iloire/letsnode.com/articles/example-of-what-node-is-really-good-at.markdown

 </pre>

 By the async nature of node.js, where all **I/O is evented and asynchronous**, every ping request is issued and then **queued, waiting for response**.
 Once the response is received, the proper callback is called.
-There is no blocking code anywhere, and memorty footprint for an open socket is low, so your server can handle hundreds or thousands of requests per second easily :-)
+There is no blocking code anywhere, and memory footprint for an opened socket is low, so your server can handle hundreds or thousands of requests per second easily :-)

 **Try that with threads! :)**